the silence of miscarriages

 Then it happened.
 I went for my dating ultrasound at (what should have been) 9 weeks and there was no heartbeat.
 I was completely caught off guard because although I knew it was a possibility, I didn't think it would happen to me (seriously, this really did go through my mind).

 But it did.
-I was shocked and not sure quite how to react because it didn't feel real, then I felt saddened.
+I was shocked and not quite sure how to react because it didn't feel real, then I felt saddened.
 Then the blame happened.
 What did I do to make this happen?
 Was it something I ate?
 Drank?
 Did I exercise too much?
 The blame was ever so present in my day to day.
 And I was alone.
 Nate and I were still living in different cities at the time and I just felt like I was completely alone in this, although I wasn't.
 After the fact, it dawned on me that it was just as hard for him as it was for me and hard for him not being there.
 He still felt so much guilt for not being by my side.
 That was probably the toughest for me.

 How I decided to deal with my loss before, during and after all the medical stuff you need to go through, was to talk about it.
 It's really the only way I know how because I'm naturally an extrovert and I tend not to bottle things up inside.
 Its just my nature.
 I look for the support and healing by talking about it and luckily I had the support system around me to do so.

-What surprised me was when I honestly, freely and willingly talked about my miscarriages, I often got this reaction of "holy cow, is she really tell me this?" followed by "whew, finally someone is talking about it" then followed by "I've have a miscarriage(s) myself."
+What surprised me was when I honestly, freely and willingly talked about my miscarriages, I often got this reaction of "holy cow, is she really telling me this?" followed by "whew, finally someone is talking about it" then followed by "I've have a miscarriage(s) myself."

 The second time we experienced a miscarriage, I was very guarded and kept telling myself that another miscarriage is a possibility.
 We didn't tell anyone for obvious reasons because I didn't want to re-live the heartbreak of telling people if I miscarried again.